XingxinHE/Hex/pages/Git.md

 			- Abort and go back to the state
 				- `git cherry-pick --abort`
 			-
+	- ## Github
+		- 📌Setup a Github Access Token
+			- 1. Go to the Github account - Developer Setting - Generate Token
+			- 2. Git clone an arbitrary repo from your page
+			- 3. When the computer request credential, just close it until it appears on the command line for the following info
+			     1. `user_name`: the name of your Github account
+			     2. `password`: paste your token here
 	- ## Merge
 		- 📌 How to solve conflicts?
 			- Suppose you are on `master`, and you want to merge `new_feature` branch, the conflict is on `main.cpp`.
 Then you can do: